GlaceAuPlutonium/Wayfire-Dotfiles/UPDATES.md

 - Deleted micro and wf-shell in .config due to being not used

 17 March 2026
-- Quickshell / Added proper tooltip to RAM and Network using 'PopupWindow' component
+- Quickshell / Added proper tooltip to RAM and Network using `PopupWindow` component
 - Quickshell / Added Network module